deploytoprod/TermClicker/README.md

 # TermClicker

-No more copy/pasting commands when you are delivering demos to your audience, this can lead you to human mistakes, typos, confusion and undesirable stuff you don't want in your demo session.
-TermClicke loads commands from a text file and input them on your terminal, line by line, every time you press your clicker button.
-It's not a Term simulator.
+No more copy/pasting commands when you are delivering demos to your audience, this can lead you to human mistakes, typos, confusion and undesirable stuff you don't want in your demo session. *TermClicker* loads commands from a text file and input them on your terminal, line by line, every time you press your clicker button.
+It's not a Terminal simulator.

 ## Requirements